-In the event of a Change of Control (as defined in the 2001 Plan), all Options outstanding at the time of the Change in Control will become immediately exercisable unless otherwise provided in the option agreement.
+In the event of a Change in Control (as defined in the 2002 Plan), all Options outstanding at the time of the Change in Control will become immediately exercisable unless otherwise provided in the option agreement.
+In the event of a merger, consolidation or other reorganization of the Company in which the Company is not the surviving entity, the Committee may provide for payment of cash or securities of the Company in satisfaction of the Options.